awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-delete-archive-cli.md

    }
    ```

-1. Wait for the job to complete\.
+1. Wait for the job to be completed\.

    You must wait until the job output is ready for you to download\.
 If you set a notification configuration on the vault or specified an Amazon Simple Notification Service \(Amazon SNS\) topic when you initiated the job, S3 Glacier sends a message to the topic after it completes the job\.

    You can set notification configuration for specific events on the vault\.
 For more information, see [Configuring Vault Notifications in Amazon S3 Glacier](configuring-notifications.md)\.
-S3 Glacier sends a message to the specified SNS topic anytime the specific event occurs\.
+S3 Glacier sends a message to the specified Amazon SNS topic anytime the specific event occurs\.

-1. When it's complete, use the `get-job-output` command to download the retrieval job to the file `output.json`\.
+1. When the job is complete, use the `get-job-output` command to download the retrieval job to the file `output.json`\.
+For more information on the `get-job-output` command, see [Get Job Output](https://docs.aws.amazon.com/amazonglacier/latest/dev/api-job-output-get.html)\.

    ```
    aws glacier get-job-output --vault-name awsexamplevault --account-id 111122223333 --job-id *** jobid *** output.json